Husky: Alaskan husky

-Alaskan Malamute

-The Alaskan Malamute (/ˈmæləˌmjuːt/) is a large breed of husky that was originally bred for its strength and endurance to haul heavy freight as a sled dog.
-It is similar to other arctic breeds such as the Alaskan Husky, the spitz, the Greenland Husky, Canadian Eskimo Dog, the Siberian Husky, and the Samoyed.

 Labrador Husky

-The Labrador Husky originated in the Labrador portion of the Canadian province of Newfoundland and Labrador.
+The Labrador Husky originated in the Canadian region of Labrador.
 The breed probably arrived in the area with the Inuit who came to Canada around 1300 AD.
-Despite the name, Labrador huskies are not related to the Labrador retriever, but in fact most closely related the Canadian Eskimo Dog.
+Despite the name, Labrador huskies are not related to the Labrador retriever, but in fact are most closely related to the Canadian Eskimo Dog.
 There are estimated to be 50–60 Labrador huskies in the world.

-MacKenzie River Husky
+Mackenzie River Husky

 The term Mackenzie River husky describes several overlapping historical populations of Arctic and sub-Arctic sled dog-type dogs, none of which constituted a breed.
 Dogs from the Yukon Territory were crossed with large European breeds such as St. Bernards and Newfoundlands to create a powerful freighting dog capable of surviving harsh arctic conditions during the Klondike Gold Rush.

 Sakhalin Husky

-The Sakhalin Husky, also known as the Karafuto Ken (樺太犬), is a breed of dog formerly used as a sled dog, but now nearly extinct.
-As of 2015, there were only seven of these dogs left on their native island of Sakhalin.
+The Sakhalin Husky is a critically endangered landrace and sled laika associated with Sakhalin Island and adjacent areas.
+They are also known as Karafuto Ken, Sakhalin Laika, or Gilyak Laika.
+While bred primarily as a sled dog, Sakhalin Huskies are also used for hunting bear and fishing.
+There are approximately 20 Sakhalin Huskies remaining on Sakhalin Island.

 Siberian Husky

-Smaller than the similar-appearing Alaskan Malamute, the Siberian Husky pulls more, pound for pound, than a Malamute.
-Descendants of the Chukotka sled dogs bred and used by the native Chukchi people of Siberia, a people of Paleosiberian origin, around 2000 BC which were imported to Alaska in the early 1900s, they were used as working dogs and racing sled dogs in Nome, Alaska throughout the 1910s, often dominating the All-Alaska Sweepstakes.
+The Siberian Husky is smaller than the similar-appearing Alaskan Malamute.
+They are descendants of the Chukotka sled dogs bred and used by the native Chukchi people of Siberia, a people of Paleosiberian origin, around the year 2000 BC.
+Imported to Alaska in the early 1900s, they were used as working dogs and racing sled dogs in Nome, Alaska throughout the 1910s, often dominating the All-Alaska Sweepstakes.
 They later became widely bred by recreational mushers and show-dog fanciers in the U.S. and Canada as the Siberian Husky, after the popularity garnered from the 1925 serum run to Nome.
 Siberians stand 20–23.5 inches, weigh between 35 and 60lbs (35-50 for females, 45-60 for males), and have been selectively bred for both appearance and pulling ability.
 They are still used regularly today as sled dogs by competitive, recreational, and tour-guide mushers.